llisaeva/Tic-Tac-Toe/README.md

 - __Player vs Player (the default mode)__ - have full control over placing the marks on the board.
 - __Player vs Master__ – play against an unbeatable bot.
 Choose the mark that the bot will play with.
 The __?__ option will assign a random mark for Master on each replay.
 - __Master vs Master__ – watch two bots play.

+You can also click on the player names to change them.

 ## Download and Run
 __Prerequisites:__